aniigupta/taylor-kitchen-app/README.md

 ### Notes for Taylor (User Persona)

 This app is designed with you in mind!
-As a busy professional, you can quickly find recipes based on the ingredients you have at home or your current mood and time constraints.
+As a busy professional, you can quickly find recipes based on the ingredients you have at home.
 No more wasting time searching for meals—let the app do the work for you!

+---

+This version excludes the mood-based, time-based, and ingredient exclusion features and assumes you are only using the frontend with **TheMealDB API**.